 Both B2c and B2B Content marketing have evolved, however it is NOT new.
 It has taken new forms like infographics, Ebooks, blogs and various other digital media, however the basics remain the same: creation of original and compelling content.
 Recent major changes within the Search Engines (like the Panda Updates) have made typical seo firms scramble to start offering content services, however the reality is that many do not understand the key aspects of quality and powerful content strategy creation.

-It is imperative to partner with a true content marketing agency that has experience in successfully rolling out content marketing services which deliver real tangible results for both search rankings and demand generation.
+It is imperative to partner with a true content focused B2B marketing agency that has experience in successfully rolling out content marketing services which deliver real tangible results for both search rankings and demand generation.
 A content agency must have specialized copywriters that understand your business model, industry segments and target market.
 In this regard it is often best to find a content agency that has specific experience in your industry and business type.